guinucool/GaitRecognitionIn-The-Wild/README.md

 Besides that, the loss was generally better in the normalized samples, which means that the model was more precise (more sure) when giving correct answers, which could be benefic in future different samples.

-#### Single Step vs Continuos Steps
+#### Single Step vs Continuous Steps

-Overall the accuracy was better with continuos steps identification, but the difference between them didn't diverge a lot.
+Overall the accuracy was better with continuous steps identification, but the difference between them didn't diverge a lot.
 This means that single step identification is still a reliable source and could be used in case that information is the only one available.

 #### Fixed Time-Length

 Suprisingly, fixed time-length samples exhibited very satisfactory results diverging very little from step samples.
-This means that identification could be done using this kind of samples almost as reliably as using step stamples, and, therefore, there isn't that much of a need to add the overhead of exctracting steps from the continuos samples.
+This means that identification could be done using this kind of samples almost as reliably as using step samples, and, therefore, there isn't that much of a need to add the overhead of exctracting steps from the continuous samples.

 This is probably justified with the fact that these samples were very small and contained mostly walking information, resembling almost step like samples.
 Obtaining these less precise samples of fixed time montion, though, is simpler than exctracting steps from samples, which benefits the overall performance.

 #### Model Performance

+Despite initial belief, the CNN models, overall, seemed to have had a better performance when compared with the LSTM models.

+The LSTM models tend to be more appropriate for time pattern analysis, but due to the small size of the samples and lack of long continuaty in them, the CNN models seemed to have better understood the patterns, considering the samples as a single unique moment.

+## Conclusion

+Considering all the performance evaluations done so far and fetching the purposes initially talked about, it is feasable that the obtained models could be used to help implement the desired objectives of the refered purposes.

+The models trained without any data treatment are perfectly usable to identify if the carrier of a device is its original user, since the reference system will always be that of the device.

+The models trained with normalized data treatment can be used to identify users in any enviroment as their performance little differ from the ones obtained by the models trained without treatment.

-## Conclusion and Future Perspective
+## Future Perspective

+The results of this project can be considered as sastisfactory, and for future implementations some advancaments can be considered, such as:

+- The use of dataset with bigger and noiser samples (implying a more delicate data treatment);
+- The training of the models with more epochs (to obtain even better accuracy);
+- Tuning of hyperparameters (to study if the models better recognize patterns);
+- The study of the performance of other types of models.